DecipherOne/VendingMachineKata/README.md

+To execute tests, dependencies will need to be installed using Nodejs package manager.
+Then navigate to where the package.json is located and execute npm test

 #Vending Machine Kata

 In this exercise you will build the brains of a vending machine.
 It will accept money, make change, maintain inventory, and dispense products.
 All the things that you might expect a vending machine to accomplish.